OWASP/www-project-developer-guide/draft/05-requirements/04-security-rat.md

 and then keep track of the status and updates for these requirements.
 It comes with [documentation and instructions][sratdocs] on how to install and run SecurityRAT.

-To generate the initial list of requirements SecurityRAT needs to be provided with three attributes defined by the ASVS:
+To generate the initial list of requirements, SecurityRAT needs to be provided with three attributes defined by the ASVS:

 * Application Security Verification Standard chapter ID - for example 'V2 - Authentication'
 * Application Security Verification Level - the compliance level, for example 'L2'